dharshiniramesh/Car-Rental-Management-System/README.md

 	- MYSQL is the main database.

-This application is written in Java.
+This application is written in PHP.

 - [PHP]( https://github.com/php)